H1 Tag SEO Benefits

 Only few SEOs miss this, but lots of web developers pay little attention to it because of a lack of SEO knowledge.
 A website should not only look pleasant from a user’s perspective.
 It is important for the website to be in compliance with Google’s expectations.
 In the end, a website and business wants to be found in the internet.

 Tips On Using The H1 Tag Correctly For SEO

 Use only one H1 that resemblances the content of your website the best.
 Use the right keywords in your H1 — I talked about using the right keywords this on this article: How to Choose the Best Keywords for SEO.

 Things To Avoid When Using The H1 Tag

 The first thing to avoid is the use of multiple H1 tags.
 Many website designers and SEOs are guilty of using more than one H1 tag.
 In fact, the practice is rife and noticeable in many articles, where the H1 tag is used at every section or with the section headers containing H1 tags.

-If your page has more than one H1 tag, Google will have a difficult time to pick the right one, or it may completely ignore your H1 tags overall.
-There are millions of websites, with billions of pages on the same space as yours, with similar content too — so your readiness and seriousness comes to the fore when you set your website according to Google’s expected guidelines.
+If your page has more than one H1 tag, Google will have a difficult time choosing the right one, or it may completely ignore your H1 tags.
+There are millions of websites, with billions of pages on the same space as yours, with similar content too — so your readiness and seriousness comes to the forefront when you set your website according to Google’s expected guidelines.